Quantum Tunneling in Chemistry

 Basic Concepts

-When a particle encounters a potential energy barrier, the wave function of the particle can be reflected or transmitted through the barrier.
-The probability of transmission is given by the following equation:
+When a particle encounters a potential energy barrier, its wave function can be reflected or transmitted.
+The transmission probability is:

 T = e^(-2kL)